Snehahm10/studio/README.md

 2.  **AWS S3**:
     -   Go to the [AWS Management Console](https://aws.amazon.com/console/) and sign in.
     -   Navigate to the **S3** service.
     -   Create a new S3 bucket.
-Choose a unique name and select the region you want to use.
+Choose a unique name and select the region you want to use. **Ensure this region matches the `AWS_REGION` in your `.env` file.**
-    -   Once the bucket is created, navigate to the **Permissions** tab.
-    -   Under **Block public access (bucket settings)**, click **Edit** and uncheck "Block all public access".
-Save the changes and confirm.
-This is necessary for the app to make uploaded files publicly readable.
+    -   Keep the "Block all public access" setting **checked (ON)**.
+The application is designed to work with a private bucket by generating secure, temporary (pre-signed) URLs.
     -   Create an IAM user with programmatic access to get an Access Key ID and Secret Access Key.
-Grant this user `AmazonS3FullAccess` permissions (for simplicity) or a more restrictive policy that allows `s3:PutObject`, `s3:PutObjectAcl`, and `s3:ListBucket` actions on your bucket.
+Grant this user a policy that allows `s3:PutObject`, `s3:GetObject`, `s3:ListBucket`, and `s3:DeleteObject` actions on your bucket.
     -   Add your AWS credentials, region, and bucket name to the `.env` file.

 ### Running the Development Server